Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Results

 We study the flare energies and flare rates as a function of the stellar type and rotation period (Fig.~\ref{fig:FFD_vs_preb_chem}).
 This is commonly denoted as the flare frequency distribution \citep[FFD; e.g.][]{Gershberg1972, Lacy1976, Hawley2014}.
 The FFD shows the cumulative rate of flares per day, i.e. how often a flare of a certain energy or higher is detected.

-Using the TIC information, we separate F, G, and K stars from early M-dwarfs (M0--M4.5; 3870K--3100K) and late M-dwarfs (M4.5--M10; 3100--2320K).
+Using the TIC information, we separate F, G, and K stars from early M~dwarfs (M0--M4; 3905K--3200K) and late M~dwarfs (M4--M10; 3200--2285K).
 These are further divided into stars with photometrically measured rotation modulation (`phot. rotator') and ones without (`other'; see Section~\ref{ss:Flares on fast rotators}).
 Each star's FFD is fit with a line in the log-log space to extrapolate the trend, following $\log_{10} (\mathrm{flare~rate}) = \alpha \log_{10} (E_\mathrm{bol.}) + \beta$.
 The best fit parameters $\alpha$ and $\beta$ are included in Table~\ref{tab:catalog_per_flare}.

 We find no significant difference between stars with and without detected rotation modulation.
-The average flare energy per star depends on the effective temperature and radius of the star, which is a direct consequence of Eqs.~\ref{eq:flare_energy_start}--\ref{eq:flare_energy_end}.
-This is why F, G and K stars show higher flare energies than early M dwarfs and late M dwarfs.
+This is somewhat surprising given that fast rotating M~dwarfs are suggested to flare more frequently.
+Moreover, we find that the average flare energy per star depends on the effective temperature and radius of the star, which is a direct consequence of Eqs.~\ref{eq:flare_energy_start}--\ref{eq:flare_energy_end}.
+For F, G and K stars, this effect in addition with their lower contrast (see Section~\ref{ss:TESS explores a new flare sample: bright M dwarfs}), is why they generally show higher flare energies than early M dwarfs and late M dwarfs.